 - Change location: Leave your phone, computer and only bring some paper and pen to another room.
 Don’t let anyone interfere with your important task, if you are sitting where people can see you, we encourage you to put on a busy and concentrated face.

-- Time: Most of us are slaves under our own calendars and making an appointment with yourself is a great way to make it a priority.
+- Time: Most of us are slaves of our own calendars and making an appointment with yourself is a great way to make it a priority.

 - Make a detour: Take a longer journey home, the bus instead of the subway?
 (Walking is not recommended if you do not have a sixth sense that keeps track of other pedestrians and vehicles around you).

-- Use &frankly: If you are already a customer of ours, pick one of our questions that triggers self-reflection and schedule them weekly, preferably with a few different questions each day.
-If you are not a customer, you’re welcome to contact us 🙂
+- Use &frankly: If you are already a customer of ours, pick one of our questions that triggers self-reflection and schedule it weekly, preferably with a few different questions each day.
+If you are not a customer, you’re welcome to contact us :)

 Suggestions for questions

 Which questions to ask yourself is not absolutely crucial, time will show what triggers your thoughts the most.
-To help you on your way, here are some first tips on questions you can ask yourself:
+To help you on your way, here are some first ideas for questions you can ask yourself: